UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 Call numbers are unique IDs assigned to AV items.
 They consist of a format specific prefix followed by collection number and item number ("T-4849/1" for example).
 Please note that select Southern Folklife Collection AV items, like audiotape and audiocassette, have different format prefixes from other collecting units at Wilson - more on format prefixes under [Formats/Container types](#formatscontainer-types)).

 To make things even more fun, Southern Folklife Collection AV items may have either one of two call number types - a. the one mentioned above, a format specific prefix followed by collection number and item number ("FS-20511/1" for example), or a legacy numbering system that consists of consecutively numbered items that span across SFC collections (FS-16012, FS-16013, FS-16014, and so on, for example).
-For the most part, with new accessions you will proabably be encountering the "collection slash" call number type, as I like to call it.
+For the most part, with new accessions you will probably be encountering the "collection slash" call number type, as I like to call it.
 The good news, is that you don't need to know which style of call numbers to assign to SFC AV items (collection slash or legacy style), because Jitterbug does this work for you - more on that below under Auto-generated call numbers.
-The kind of bad news, is that these two call number types have their own unique boxing and shelving workflows - more on that in Labeling and putting stuff away section of this documentation.
+The kind of bad news is that these two call number types have their own unique boxing and shelving workflows - more on that in Labeling and putting stuff away section of this documentation.

 **Auto-generated call numbers**: